 Salt – Festival of the sea and Environment

-The Salt Festival has been running in Folkestone for 4 years.
+The Salt Festival has been running in Folkestone since 2015.
 It’s a celebration of the sea and the environment we live in.
 It’s also an opportunity for people to discuss how we treat our coastal space, and what responsibilities we need to assume in order to help the environment survive for future generations.
 It’s a tactile, hands-on festival that encompasses the arts, comedy, creativity and community.
 The festival is co-curated by Creative Folkestone, Go To The Pine and The Folkestone Fringe.
 Olivia Franklin from Folkestone Fringe spoke to Folkelife about the festival.

 “Salt is probably the most local festival that we do; it engenders an enormous amount of pride in the community.
 Salt explores the way coastal environments shape who we are.
 If you’ve grown up living by the sea, it also asks what the future might hold for us, and for the creatures; the ecosystems that are existing on the edge.
 It comes with a mix of joy and creativity, along with a sense of urgency; we’re exploring questions of landscape and culture funneled through what would be seen as an art festival.”